Asia Today: New restrictions coming for Australian hot spot

 In other developments in the Asia-Pacific region:

+— More than one in five people in Delhi have been infected with the coronavirus, according to a study released Tuesday, indicating that most cases in the Indian capital region have gone undetected.
+The National Center for Disease Control tested 21,387 people selected randomly across Delhi, the state that includes New Delhi, and found that 23.48% had antibodies to the virus.
+Adjusting for false positives and negatives, it estimated that 22.86% of the population had been infected by the virus, Dr. Sujeet Kumar Singh, who heads the institute, said in a news conference Tuesday.
+Delhi, with a population of 29 million, has officially reported just 123,747 cases and 3,663 deaths.
+The study indicates more than 6.6 million likely cases in the state, with most not tested or identified.

+— Nepal will allow both domestic and international flights to resume beginning Aug.
+17. The government hasn’t decided what types of visitors will be allowed entry and from which countries.
+Flights were stopped in March when the country was in full lockdown to prevent the spread of the coronavirus.
+Only chartered and repatriation flights were allowed to fly out stranded tourists and return Nepalese workers from abroad.
+The government eased the lockdown last month.
+Schools are still closed and there are some restrictions on transit and travel.
+The country has 17,844 cases of virus infection and 40 deaths from COVID-19.

 — Numbers of new cases in China’s latest coronavirus outbreak fell on Tuesday, with just eight reported in the northwestern region of Xinjiang.
 Another three cases were brought from outside the country, according to the National Health Commission, bringing China’s total to 83,693 with 4,634 deaths.
-Xinjiang cases have been concentrated in the regional capital and largest city of Urumqi, where around 50 people and possibly more have been infected.
+Xinjiang cases have been concentrated in the regional capital of Urumqi, where around 50 people and possibly more have been infected.
 China responded swiftly to the Xinjiang outbreak by reducing subway, bus and taxi service in Urumqi, closing some communities, imposing travel restrictions and ordering widespread testing.
 Elsewhere in China, containment measures continue to be relaxed while mask wearing, temperature taking and social distancing remain the norm.
-Movie theaters reopened in many cities on Monday and Beijing has downgraded its emergency response level after seeing no new cases of local infection for two weeks.
-Conferences, exhibitions, sports events, performances and cinemas in the capital are expected to reopen gradually after passing risk appraisals.

 — South Korea’s new virus cases have bounced back to above 40, a day after it reported its smallest daily jump in local COVID-19 transmissions in two months.
 The Korea Centers for Disease Control and Prevention reported 45 new cases Tuesday, bringing the country’s total to 13,816 with 296 deaths.
 The agency says 20 of the newly recorded cases were locally infected patients while the rest 25 were associated with international arrivals.
 Two-week quarantines are enforced on all travelers arriving from abroad in an attempt to contain the spread of the virus.